In this blog post, we will see how to make a google docs calendar with easy steps.

 Step 2: Then select Landscape under Orientation on the popup page

-Step 3: Finally hit the OK button to apply formatting.
+Step 3: Finally hit the OK button to apply to format.

 Note: If you wish your information to be aligned and fit properly, then you’ll be required to resize your calendar.
 To adjust the words, click the black horizontal line at the bottom of the calendar down.
 This will expand the bottom row of cells.